-- 3.1 This policy has due regard to all relevant legislation and guidance including, but not limited to, the following: - The Data Protection Act 2018 - The UK General Data Protection Regulation (UK GDPR) - The Freedom of Information Act 2000 - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - Equality Act 2010 - Employment Rights Act 1996 - Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000.
+- 3.1 This policy has due regard to all relevant legislation and guidance including, but not limited to, the following: - The Data Protection Act 2018 - The UK General Data Protection Regulation (UK GDPR) - The Freedom of Information Act 2000 - The Freedom of Information and Data Protection (Appropriate Limit and Fees) Regulations 2004 - Equality Act 2010 - Employment Rights Act 1996 - Part-time Workers (Prevention of Less Favourable Treatment) Regulations 2000. - Redundancy Payments (Continuity of Employment in Local Government, etc. (Modification) Order 1999).

-3.2 This policy operates in conjunction with the following trust policies:
+- 3.2 This policy operates in conjunction with the following trust policies:

 - Data Protection Policy

 - Disciplinary Policy and Procedure

-- Complaints Policy
+Complaints Policy

-MEASURES TO AVOID OR MINIMISE REDUNDANCIES
+4. MEASURES TO AVOID OR MINIMISE REDUNDANCIES